whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 ## Dynamic state

 The last feature of `:gen_statem` that I want to explore is **dynamic state**.
 Let's see how that could be needed in our state machine.
 Right now, the `:socket` field in the data is only present in the `:connected` state and `nil` the rest of the time.
 This information perfectly mirrors the state but it's encoded in the data and has to be managed side by side with the state and state transitions.
 It would be nice if we could stick the socket alongside the `:connected` state, wouldn't it?
 Well, we can do exactly that with "handle event" functions instead of state functions.
-With "handle event" functions, the state is not a simple atom (like `:connected` or `:disconnected`) any more, but it can be any term.
+With "handle event" functions, the state is not a simple atom (like `:connected` or `:disconnected`) anymore, but it can be any term.
 However, this means we can't use functions to represent the state: we'll have to use a common `handle_event/4` callback to handle all events in all state.
 We'll pattern match on the state to mimic what we were essentially doing with the names of the functions.

 The first thing to do to use "handle event" functions is change `:state_functions` to `:handle_event_function` in `callback_mode/0`: